 Buggy, Wheeled This refers to semi-enclosed vehicles with a wide footprint upon the ground (with the tires spaced far to the corners).
 They are much larger than a standard car.
 The buggy encloses the crew in a steel and plastic frame that offers protection from a crash but does not seal an environment.
 The body is formed in such a way that shifting a tumbled vehicle back to its wheels is a relatively simple procedure.
 Thick steel roll bars prevent damage to the frame or the people inside.
 They are not designed for urban use.
 Resistances: The buggy has resistance to cold.
-Special: This vehicle automatically passes Dexterity (Vehicle Operation) checks at x8 and x10 speed.
-Automobiles (generic sedan, sports car, sport utility vehicle, supercars, and trucks) The average car can be gas, electric or hybrid.
+Special: This vehicle automatically passes Dexterity checks at x8 and x10 speed.
+Automobiles (generic sedan, sports car, sport utility vehicle, supercars, and trucks)

+The average car can be gas, electric or hybrid.
 It can have all-wheel-drive or all-wheel steering, can be equipped with a cellular link, cruise control, a heads-up-display and cup holders.
 ABS, TCS, AVS, A/C, GPS and DCS are all common features.
 Higher-end machines have climate control, an entertainment system and leather seats.
 Anyone inside gains resist 5 poison against outside attacks.
+Resistances: Automobiles have resistance to cold, as well as slashing from nonmagical weapons.
+Motorcycle/Super Bike Although motorcycles can range from all-terrain enduros to racing bikes, this entry is skewed towards the latter-designed for city streets rather than dirt roads.
+They can have run-flat tires and a GPS.
+Like cars, they can be run on gas or battery.
+Motorcycles and superbikes operate like mounts for the purposes of combat.
+Resistances: The bike has resistance to cold.